-• The United States Supreme Court's decision in South Dakota v.
-Wayfair (Wayfair) that enables state governments to collect sales taxes and use taxes from remote and on-line retailers with no physical presence in their state, by mandating under federal law that those remote online retailers charge and collect sales tax regardless of sales situs.
-The Chamber encourages Congress to pass legislation codifying the criteria suggested in Wayfair to provide clear guidance and consistency for states implementing such sales tax collection; however, such legislation should not preempt state and local sales and use tax authority nor otherwise interfere with the distribution of such revenue according to existing formulas under state law.
+• The United States Supreme Court's decision in South Da-

+kota v.
+Wayfair (Wayfair) that enables state governments to collect sales taxes and use taxes from remote and online retailers with no physical presence in their state, by mandating under federal law that those remote online retailers charge and collect sales tax regardless of sales situs.

+• The Chamber encourages Congress to pass legislation codifying the criteria suggested in Wayfair, including a uniform minimum collection threshold, to provide clear guidance and consistency for states implementing such sales tax collection; however, such legislation should not preempt state and local sales and use tax authority nor otherwise interfere with the distribution of such revenue according to existing formulas under state law.
+Legislation and related regulations should provide for streamlined collection and remittance processes to minimize the administrative burden on businesses.